 A large part of what we do at Seneca County EMS involves the continuing education of the volunteer EMS personnel.
+We also provide continuing education to a large number of volunteer firefighters in Seneca County.

 We have an enormous amount of continuing education provided by our own certified EMS instructors.
 Most of the classes are taught by the EMS director and are provided at each of the 6 EMS stations throughout the county.
+We had two new instructors become certified to teach Continuing Education in 2018 among the employed EMS personnel.
+Dani Gebauer and Darrin Mack qualified through the State Board of EMS to teach continuing education.
+This is a wonderful accomplishment and they are now certified to teach any class through the paramedic level of training.
+It is nice to have them available to our instructor pool.